devareus/Eclectic-Token-Sniper/README.md

 - BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled
 - DeadWallets: List of dead wallets used for the calculation of the percentage of the total supply as liquidity.
 It's recommended not to touch this

-You can ignore the sections below, they're used to configure the log files
+You can ignore the rest of the file, it's mainly log files configuration.

 ## Parameters Sets